Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Toggling

 \subsection{Big Picture Perspective: $k$ Colored Segments, $m$ Toggle Points}

 We will have $k$ segments each of length $t=N^{.6}$.
-The expected number of leftmost $(n-1)$-tuple repeats within a single segment is about ${t \choose 2}/N \doteq .5 N^{.2}$, but we will use $m$ of these, a small proportion.
+The expected number of leftmost $(n-1)$-tuple repeats within a single segment is about ${t \choose 2}/N \doteq .5 N^{.2}$.
 The expected number of repeats between two different given segments is about $t^2 / N = N^{.2}$, so the expected number of repeats between two different segments, combined over all ${k \choose 2}$ choices for which two segments, is about ${k \choose 2} \times N^{.2}$.
 This is a huge number of repeats (each based on one vertex having a secondary coloring), and we intend to find $m$ such repeats, say at $\vs_1,\ldots,\vs_m$ in narrowly constrained spatial positions.
 The goal is to show that, with high probability, for all $2^m$ choices of how to change $f$ by toggling the values of $f(\vs_i)$ for $i \in I \subset \{1,2,\ldots,m\}$, the \emph{same} $m$ vertices will be picked out by the narrow two-dimensional spatial constraints.

 In this section we present further figures intended to assist the reader's intuition.
 We also give an algorithm which for a given logic $f$ and starting edges $e_i$ finds $m$ vertices $\vs_1$, \dots,$\vs_m$.
 These points---we call them toggle points---give rise to a family of $2^m$ functions.
 We also define (in Section \ref{sect tangle}) a process called {\it relativisation} which associates with $\pi_f$ in $S_N$ a permutation $\sigma$ in $S_k$, $k$ being fixed and $N \to \infty$.
 It will be shown that as $f$ varies over the $2^m$ functions in a ``toggle class'', the resulting $\sigma's$ cover $S_k$ almost uniformly.
 In Section~\ref{sect sampling}, it will be shown that this uniform coverage of $S_k$ (for each fixed $k$) is a sufficient condition to prove Theorem~\ref{theorem 1}.